The Merchant Marine

 In the retelling of WWII, we tend to focus on the brave in battle—their heart-stopping tenacity, ability to think under fire, their fierce devotion to one another.
 We often forget those who transported—at huge peril—the armaments, trucks, medical supplies, and food that kept our soldiers, sailors, and aircrew alive.
 Their ranks include the Merchant Marines, men who worked cargo ships, freighters, and tankers that also supplied our cities and kept Britain on its feet, fighting Hitler, until we could deploy our troops to join them.

 These civilian sailors were typically a rough-and-tumble sort, seamen who’d mostly learned on the job, with little formal training.
 Many were in their teens.
 Others, after the Axis’ attack on Pearl Harbor, returned to crew ships long after their initial retirement, a few even as old as 78!
 A recruiting poster featuring an older, grizzled merchant marine with a determined grimace on his face reflected the dire need for them in 1942 as U-boats attacked.
 The headline?
-“You Bet I’m going back to Sea!”
+“You bet I’m going back to sea!”

-The seamen hailed from all over the nation: Boston, New York, Norfolk, Morehead City, Mami, to name a few on the East Coast.
+The seamen hailed from all over the nation: Boston, New York, Norfolk, Morehead City, and Miami, to name a few on the East Coast.
 Ten percent of the eventual 250,000 men serving during the war were African American, making the Merchant Marine the first racially integrated service.
 New recruits were trained quickly, including early morning exercises in cold waters, such as lowering rowboats or swimming underwater for a long distance, or jumping from a fifteen-foot tower into burning water to learn to “splash” their way to safety, away from an exploded ship and oil slicks set aflame.

 One in eight of our merchant marines experienced his ship going down.
 They might have floated in frigid water or in lifeboats for days waiting for rescue.
 There were so many survivors of U-Boat attacks that the president of Boston’s Seaman’s Club founded the “40 Fathom Club” for survivors.